No criteria, controversial categories, Mexico not included – here's the lowdown on this regional ranking.

 One of the superpowers of the 50 Best rankings is their international appeal.
 This list provides a guide to the most memorable places to eat across the North American region – and that guidance is relevant to anyone interested in food and travel, wherever they may be based.
 50 Best's global reach means restaurants featured on the list are likely to receive a substantial boost in reservations from gourmet travellers.
 Furthermore, different cities, states, provinces and islands will be viewed in a fresh culinary light at home and abroad.

-North America's 50 Best Restaurants 2025 will be revealed live from Wynn Las Vegas on Thursday 25 September, 8pm PDT.
-Discover more information about the upcoming awards.
+North America's 50 Best Restaurants 2026 will be revealed live from New Orleans on Thursday 28 May.